Ethan2541/bbrl_subspaces/docs/training.md

 2. **Euclidean Distance**
 $$L_2(u,v) = ||u-v||_2$$

-Here, we only consider the pairwise cosine similarities, and add their sum as a penalty term for the actor loss.
+Here, we only consider the pairwise euclidean distances, and add their sum as a penalty term for the actor loss.
 The sum is weighted by an **anticollapse coefficient**: the greater it is, the more different the anchors should be.

 ## Best policy estimation